We do know that value is subjective when it comes to buying guns on a budget, but this buying info might just help you out!

 1. Mosin – Nagant

 This is a high power rifle with very inexpensive ammo.
-It is close to the .30-06 power wise and has a lot of mods that are available.
-With it being such an inexpensive weapon it may not be a bad idea to modify it and really make it your own.
+It is close to the .30-06 power wise and has a lot of mods available.
+With it being such an inexpensive weapon, it may not be a bad idea to modify it and really make it your own.

 - Convert Your Mosin Nagant into a Modern Hunting Rifle!